-GNS3 has a large number of dynamic communities that help each other with guidelines and tricks for lab issues.
+GNS3 has many dynamic communities that help each other with guidelines and tricks for lab issues.
 The community members also add labs that users can access to studying.
 With this, professionals can build better networks, make connections, and share ideas.

 Cisco Packet Tracer is a software and visual simulation tool that allows users to create network topologies and replicate modern computer networks.
 By practicing a command-line interface, it will enable the users to configure Cisco routers and switches.